github/docs/CONTRIBUTING.md

 ![](./assets/images/make-contribution.gif)

 Navigating a new codebase can be challenging, so we're making that a little easier.
 As you're using docs.github.com, you may come across an article that you want to make an update to.
-You can click on the 'make a contribution' button right on that article, which will take you to the file in this repo where you'll make your changes.
+You can click on the **make a contribution** button right on that article, which will take you to the file in this repo where you'll make your changes.

 Before you make your changes, check to see if an [issue exists](https://github.com/github/docs/issues/) already for the change you want to make.